Artem Vakhitov: Glory Light heavyweight title reign

 Vakhitov successfully re-matched and defeated Saulo Cavalari by unanimous decision at Glory 28: Paris and won the Glory Light Heavyweight championship.

 It was announced that Vakhitov would fight light heavyweight title contender Zack Mwekassa at Glory 35: Nice in France.
 Vakhitov successfully defended his championship and stopped Mwekassa by knocking him down three times; declaring Vakhitov the winner by TKO.

 As his second title defense, Vakhitov was scheduled to rematch Saulo Cavalari at Glory 38: Chicago and dominated the fight, winning by TKO in the second round.

 Vakhitov fought and successfully defended his Light Heavyweight championship against Brazilian contender, Ariel Machado at Glory 47: Lyon.
 Vakhitov knocked Machado down in the second round with a head kick, but after beating the 10 count, Vakhitov continued to beat Machado and won the fight by unanimous decision.

 It was announced that Vakhitov would re-match former opponent Danyo Ilunga at Glory 56: Denver which will mark Vakhitov's fourth title fight in Glory.
 Vakhitov won the fight by unanimous decision.
 During the bout he injured his right hand, which kept him out of the ring for nearly a year.

 He was scheduled to defend his title, for the fifth time, against Donegi Abena at Glory 66.
 He won the fight by split decision, although it was considered controversial by some fans.
 During the fight, Vakhitov once again injured his hand.
 As the repeated hand injuries kept him limited to just four appearances over the course of 29 months, he underwent surgery to repair the hand in July 2019.
-He is expected to defend against the interim Glory Light Heavyweight champion Alex Pereira, after he recovers from the surgery.

 Second Glory Light heavyweight title reign

-Vakhitov was scheduled to make his sixth title defense against the current GLORY Middleweight and interim Light Heavyweight champion Alex Pereira at Glory 77.
+Vakhitov attempted to make his sixth title defense against the then GLORY Middleweight and interim Light Heavyweight champion Alex Pereira at Glory 77.
 He lost the fight by split decision.